Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Discussion on the Literature

-Since this paper discusses network learning, an additional summary of the construction of the networks is given in Table~\ref{tab:network}.
-Most of the papers use homogeneous networks where transactions form the edges between accounts.

-Next, we summarise the trends observed in the literature on network analytics for anti-money laundering.
-Here, the papers are split into three broad categories; unsupervised learning, (semi-)supervised learning and visualisation methods.
+More detailed trends in the literature are discussed below according to three main categories, that mainly follow the processing steps; unsupervised learning, (semi-)supervised learning and visualisation methods.

-\textbf{Unsupervised learning} can be divided into two main streams.
-The first stream assigns and identifies specific roles of actors in a criminal network, based on police reports covering past criminal cases~\cite{ malm2013using, DREZEWSKI201518}.
-The second stream introduces methods to track money flows through the network~\cite{10.1145/3097983.3098015, li2020flowscope, phetsouvanh2018egret}.
-It is important to integrate these transaction chains, since money laundering is a process involving multiple steps and actors~\cite{levi2006money}.
-Next to these two main streams, the remaining paper~\cite{ovelgonne2012covertness} introduces a new covertness measure.
+\textbf{Unsupervised learning} is divided into two main streams.
+The first assigns and identifies specific roles of actors in criminal networks, based on police reports of criminal cases~\citep{ malm2013using, DREZEWSKI201518}.
+The second covers methods to track money flows through the network~\citep{10.1145/3097983.3098015, li2020flowscope, phetsouvanh2018egret}.
+It is important to integrate these transaction chains, since money laundering is a process involving multiple steps and actors~\citep{levi2006money}.
+Next to these two main streams, the remaining paper~\citep{ovelgonne2012covertness} introduces a new covertness measure.

-The above methods often rely on the application of centrality metrics, e.g. degree and betweenness centrality, which are combined and interpreted in different ways, leading to tailor-made solutions for specific sub-problems of anti-money laundering methods.
-Although detecting money laundering is in principle trying to find anomalous behaviour, very few studies deal with (unsupervised) anomaly detection~\cite{magomedov2018anomaly,prado2017community,dumitrescu2022anomaly}, leaving possibilities for future work.
+Although detecting money laundering is in principle trying to find anomalous behaviour, very few studies deal with (unsupervised) anomaly detection~\citep{magomedov2018anomaly,prado2017community,dumitrescu2022anomaly}, leaving possibilities for future work.

-\textbf{(Semi-)Supervised learning} methods deal with different aspects of money-laundering.
-Their strength often lies in a combination of (1) the methods used and (2) how the network is constructed, tailored to the problem at hand.
+\textbf{(Semi-)Supervised learning} methods deal with different aspects of money laundering.
+Their strength lies in a combination of (1) the methods used and (2) tailoring the network to the problem at hand.
 The obtained network features are put into downstream classifier.
-To maintain interpretability, network metrics are recalculated for multiple networks, each representing a specific aspect of the data, to extract predictive features~\cite{FRONZETTICOLLADON201749, wu2021detecting}.
+To maintain interpretability, network metrics are recalculated for multiple networks, each representing a specific aspect of the data, to extract predictive features~\citep{FRONZETTICOLLADON201749, wu2021detecting}.
 Promising methods are based on deep learning~\citep{zhou2022behavior}, but these are mostly black boxes.
-Research on the interpretability of deep network representation methods, as mentioned in~\cite{kute2021deep}, is still scarce.
+Research on the interpretability of deep network representation methods is still scarce~\citep{kute2021deep}.